w3cping/font-anti-fingerprinting/README.md

 Many thanks for valuable feedback and advice from:

 * Pete Snyder
+* Safari for showing that a fixed local font list is web-compatible
 * Tab Atkins
 * The TAG for writing https://w3ctag.github.io/explainers
 * Other CSSWG folks on various bug threads